wyzhang120/Software-Design-and-Architecture/README.md

 An aggregate root entity creates an event; the infrastructure dispatches the event.
 Be cautious on when to handle events, pre- vs post- persistence.
 Relevant concepts: [mediator pattern][mediator pattern], [event sourcing pattern][event sourcing]

+The following code snippet from [DDD in practice][ddd in practice] demonstrates handling events via reflection.

 ```c#
 public static class DomainEvents
     {